ryoppippi/cv/ryotaro_kimura.typ

     - Web: SvelteKit, Cloudflare Workers and PostgreSQL
     - iOS app: Swift, SwiftUI and Firebase authentication
     - Machine learning: fine-tuning of pose detection model and run on CoreML
-  - Collaboration work with atheletes and trainers
+  - Collaboration work with athletes and trainers

   === *Co-Founder* and *Chief Research Officer* \
   _QuantumCore Inc._\
   #term[Oct 2018 --- June 2023][Tokyo, Japan | Remote]

   - Worked on #link("https://www.qcore.co.jp/")[`Qore`]: the core-algorithms to enhance Reservoir Computing(RC)
-  - 2018 - 2019: Implement RC and data preprocessing algorithms originally written in Python to embeded devices using *C/C++*
+  - 2018 - 2019: Implement RC and data preprocessing algorithms originally written in Python to embedded devices using *C/C++*
     - Attained *120x faster training time* compared to LSTM and enabled deployment on embedded devices, including Raspberry Pi and M5Stack.
   - 2018 - 2023: Created and presented a dozens of PoCs using RC, mainly in the field of _time-series_, _audio processing_, and _image processing_
   - 2020 - 2023: Launched, developed and operated `Sloos`: a minute-taking app for remote workers